Zum Inhalt springen

-Onsite campaigns & onsite search
+Onsite search & onsite campaigns

-Track internal search and other onsite campaigns
+Measure on-site search Track other onsite campaigns

 Onsite campaigns are used to measure the success of internal links.
 This makes it possible to analyze the extent to which certain website functions lead to